Debugging TypeScript Applications: Lessons from the Trenches

 console.table(users);

-Use string interpolation for clearer context:
+String interpolation for context:

 console.log(`User ID: ${user.id}, Name: ${user.name}`);